Cosmian/kms/documentation/docs/pki/smime.md

 For interoperability, the user certificate should be ultimately signed by a public certificate authority commonly found on email clients.
-If you want to use your own certificate authority, for internal use or test purposes, please see the instructions below on how to [create a root CA and an intermediate CA](#creating-a-smime-certificate-authority-with-a-root-and-intermediate-ca).
+If you want to use your own certificate authority, for internal use or test purposes, please see the instructions below on how to [create a root CA and an intermediate CA](#creating-an-smime-certificate-authority-with-a-root-and-intermediate-ca).

 Please note that these certificates require certain x509 extensions to be compatible with Google CSE S/MIME and some other operators.
 Check the
 [Google requirements](https://support.google.com/a/answer/7300887?fl=1&sjid=2093401421194266294-NA)
 for details.

-For a user, there are 3 main possibilities to generate a key pair and a S/MIME certificate:
+For a user, there are 3 main possibilities to generate a key pair and an S/MIME certificate:

 ### Getting a user certificate from a public certificate authority